brianssparetime/blog/content/posts/flying-TI-and-sunset-photos/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/khqH8h-Iyek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <BR><BR>
 Here are the 8 shots from the roll.
 All stand developed in my <nuxt-link to="/posts/diy-rodinal-film-developer-experiment">homemade rodinal</nuxt-link>.
 While the rodinal does handle the uncertainty of long night exposures well, I'm not sure the graininess was a good fit for what I wanted from these cityscapes.
-And not thrilled with the vertical component of the compositions either.
+Probably better for a gritty street nighttime look than this.
+Nor am I thrilled with the vertical component of the compositions either.

 <v-img src="pos_DSC01290.jpg" alt="bar" :dirp="dir"></v-img>
 <v-img src="pos_DSC01291.jpg" alt="bar" :dirp="dir"></v-img>